thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_sendMany="creates and broadcasts a transaction which sends outputs to multiple addresses." %}
 {% assign summary_sendRawTransaction="validates a transaction and broadcasts it to the peer-to-peer network." %}
 {% assign summary_sendToAddress="spends an amount to a given address." %}
-{% assign summary_sentinelPing="sends a Sentinel Ping to the network." %}
+{% assign summary_sentinelPing="was removed in Dash Core 0.14.0." %}
 {% assign summary_setAccount="puts the specified address in the given account." %}
 {% assign summary_setBIP69Enabled="enables or disables BIP69 input/output sorting (regtest network only)" %}
 {% assign summary_setBan="attempts add or remove a IP/Subnet from the banned list." %}